 Posted by Heart Hugger on Apr 15, 2020 12:00:00 AM

-What to Focus On
+What Cardiac Rehab Will Focus On

-- Medications.
 Medications are important to your cardiac surgery rehabilitation, but they can often seem a little overwhelming.
 All you need to focus on is learning why they have been prescribed and how they help, and, most importantly, taking them according to your doctor's instructions.

-- Food.
 You may not have a full appetite for the first few weeks of your rehabilitation, but you must establish a strong diet that can last a lifetime.
 You're likely to lose some weight.
 You also may need to take some iron supplements as recommended by a doctor.

-- Testing.
-No matter what, your vitals and blood are going to need to be tested regularly.
+Your vitals and blood are going to need to be tested regularly.
 For now, your healing is being monitored--but this is a lifelong journey, and checkups and tests will become common for you.

-- Emotion.
 Cardiac surgery rehabilitation comes with some emotional baggage too.
 You're likely to be anxious, stressed, depressed, and more--but it's important to remember that the worst is behind you.

-- Pain.
-This is one of the biggest challenges of healing, and one of the biggest enemies of cardiac surgery rehabilitation.
+Managing pain is one of the biggest challenges of healing, and one of the biggest enemies of cardiac surgery rehabilitation.
 The simple truth is that you are likely to experience pain for a few weeks after the surgery.
 It is important to consult your doctor concerning the use of pain pills, but it's also good to keep in mind that you'll eventually need to minimize your reliance on medication.